hectorqin/sublime-devdocs/README.md

         // Usually, this plugin parse the language type from the syntax setting of the view, this may be not accurate, you can set this configuration to set the syntax alias
         "syntax_alias":{

+        },
+        // languageWithVersion as key, languageForPath as value.
+You can set it When the path is wrong.
+        "language_slug_alias":{

         }
     }
     ```